1957 Kerala Legislative Assembly election

 The Kerala Legislative Assembly election of 1957 was the first assembly election in the Indian state of Kerala.
 The Communist Party of India won the election with 60 seats.
 The election led to the formation of first democratically elected communist government in India.
+The election also made Kerala as the first state to elect a Non-Congress party in the country.

-State Reorganization
+State reorganisation

 On 1 November 1956, under the States Reorganisation Act, 1956, Kerala was formed by the merger of Travancore-Cochin state with the Malabar district (including Fort Cochin and the Laccadive Islands) of Madras State, Kasaragod taluk of the South Canara district and the Amindive Islands.
 The southern part of Travancore-Cochin, the five taluks of Agastheeswaram, Thovala, Kalkulam, Vilavahcode, and Shencotta, were transferred from Travancore-Cochin to the Madras State.
 After the reorganization, the assembly constituencies increased from 106 with 117 seats in 1954 to 114 with 126 seats in 1957.

 Background

 Following the States Reorganisation Act, 1956, the Malabar District of Madras state merged with Travancore-Cochin to form the new state of Kerala on 1 November 1956.
 The merger helped the Communist Party of India to increase their base in the region.
 The ruling Indian National Congress lost the prominence due to the factionalism within the party.
 Furthermore, communalism and struggles against feudalism played a major role.